 Your credit report is basically a blueprint of every major financial investment you have made.
-It contains information about your credit history, places you have lived, and any legal actions have been taken against you.
-It’s also what many companies use today to determine your down payment on a car or whether you qualify for a loan.
-It’s basically a reflection of how responsible you are with your finances.
+It contains information about your credit history, places you have lived, and any legal actions you have had taken out against you.
+It is also what many companies use today to determine your down payment on a car or whether you qualify for a loan.

+It is basically a reflection of how responsible you are with your finances.
 Credit reports can be extremely helpful in understanding your level of financial integrity when it comes to apartment leases or making payments on time.
 Many employers run credit checks in order to ensure that they can trust you with company property or company credit cards.
-It’s recommended that you check your credit at least once a month in order to make sure the information is correct and up to date.
-It’s also a useful tool in making sure that your information hasn’t been compromised or stolen.
-There are many different companies that protect your information and make sure that it remains accurate.
-Sometimes they make mistakes and credit report inaccuracies occur, which can be a headache to try and get resolved.

 How Do These Inaccuracies Happen?

-If the parent or child forgets to add the suffix at the end of their name it can cause the credit bureaus to report the activity on the incorrect person’s credit report.
-It’s important to correctly add the suffix to all the areas that require your name in order to prevent this error.
+If the parent or child forgets to add the suffix at the end of their name this may cause the credit bureaus to report the activity on the incorrect person.
+It is important to correctly add the suffix to all the areas that require your name in order to prevent this error.

 Furnisher errors are a common form of miscommunication that can lead to inaccuracies.
 A Furnisher refers to a person who is responsible for giving information to lenders and credit card companies.
 They deal with massive amounts of information over a short period of time and sometimes that information gets reported incorrectly.
 Once a Furnisher makes an error it may be difficult to get resolved.

-Another way of inaccuracies appearing on your report is mistakes made by the credit bureau themselves.
+Another way of inaccuracies appearing on your report is the mistakes made by the credit bureau themselves.
 These errors occur usually from systems trying to match information to the correct people.
 If a name is spelled incorrectly or a social security number was entered incorrectly the system may attach the information to an incorrect person.
-Be sure that when you are entering information, whether it’s on paper or on a computer, that everything is accurate and filled in before you submit it.
-If you feel that you were billed incorrectly, it’s recommended that you contact the company who is billing you instead of just refusing to pay it.
-They can determine if there was an error and fix it so that the inquiry does not show up delinquent on your report.
-If you do find a discrepancy on your report, make sure you contact the bureau immediately, so they can start finding what went wrong and where to fix it.

 Fixing Credit Report Errors